 Does your LinkedIn profile reflect the rockstar that you are?

 As a professional, having a LinkedIn profile is like wearing black at a Metallica concert—it’s expected.
-Being 2019, you likely have a LinkedIn profile for this very reason.
+You likely have a LinkedIn profile for this very reason.
 You know you should have one.
 But what’s it really doing for you?
 Who cares about LinkedIn anyway?

 Your LinkedIn Profile is Your Shot to Make a Great First Impression